Interop-community/Project-Herophilus-Assets/docs/Technical/Implementation.md

-<p>We will continue to maintain this page as we are actively working with numerous payers and providers actively on iDaaS implementations.</p>
+<p>We will continue to maintain this page periodically as we are working with numerous healthcare payers and providers actively on iDaaS implementations and offerings.</p>